MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-application-publishing-and-client-interaction.md

 ### Virtual application

 This subsystem provides a list of applications captured during sequencing which is usually consumed by other App-V components.
-Integration of extension points belonging to a particular application can be disabled using dynamic configuration files.
+Integration of extension points belonging to a specific application can be disabled using dynamic configuration files.
 For example, if a package contains two applications, you can disable all extension points belonging to one application to only allow integration of extension points for the other application.

 ### Extension point rules

 The previously described extension points are integrated into the operating system based on how the packages has been published.
 Global publishing places extension points in public machine locations, where user publishing places extension points in user locations.
-For example a shortcut that is created on the desktop and published globally will result in the file data for the shortcut (%Public%\\Desktop) and the registry data (HKLM\\Software\\Classes).
+For example, a shortcut created on the desktop and published globally will result in the file data for the shortcut (%Public%\\Desktop) and the registry data (HKLM\\Software\\Classes).
 The same shortcut would have file data (%UserProfile%\\Desktop) and registry data (HKCU\\Software\\Classes).

 Extension points are not all published the same way, where some extension points will require global publishing and others require sequencing on the specific operating system and architecture where they are delivered.
 Below is a table that describes these two key rules.